DavidFW1960/bom-weather-card/info.md

 # BOM Weather Card

+From the release yesterday, I finally tracked down a bug where the style was being applied twice to the summary text.
+If you used px units you would never have noticed but if you used the default or say 0.8em, what it did was multiply 14px x 0.8 x 0.8 = 8.96px instead of just once for 11.2px
+This correction may mean that your text size has changed but now I have fixed this, using an em text size will be much easier to control and more predictable.

 # Breaking Change

 I have changed the summary font margin to padding.
 The key name has changed as follows:
 ```
             summary_top_padding: 1em        #default 1em px or em